Project Details

 - Students may be more willing to leave the house if there is some kind of task or incentive based around doing so

-- Communication Between Peers
+- Communication between peers:

 - Communication is an important part of the planning process